-However, make sure that no buttons or other small items which the dog can choke on are present on these stuffed toys.
+However, make sure that no buttons or other small items that the dog can choke on are present on these stuffed toys.

 My Final Thoughts on the Jack Rat Terrier

-The Jack-Rat Terrier is definitely a firecracker waiting to happen.
+The Jack-Rat Terrier is a firecracker waiting to happen.

 His energy is contagious and when he gets going, it may be hard to make him stop.